mjc-school/MJC-School/stage #2/module #3 Collections/lesson #4 Queue/queue.md

 ## Hierarchy.
 Queue.
 ![](./media/queue_hierarchy.png)

-The Java **Queue** interface, _java.util.Queue_ represents a data structure designed to have elements inserted at the end of the queue, and elements removed from the beginning of the queue. it follows the FIFO or the First-In-First-Out principle.
+The Java **Queue** interface, _java.util.Queue_ represents a data structure designed to have elements inserted at the end of the queue, and elements removed from the beginning of the queue.
+It follows the FIFO or the First-In-First-Out principle.
 (**FIFO** - First In, First out)
 ```
 public interface Queue<E> extends Collection<E>